rodrigarc/scifer/README.md

 This error is due to the fact that the package dependencies are not yet available for the arm64 architecture.
 To solve this issue, you must insure that the correct version of R is being used.
 This can be achieved by using RSwitch for updating the `R.framework/Versions/Current` directory following the instructions found here: [here](https://support.posit.co/hc/en-us/articles/200486138-Changing-R-versions-for-the-RStudio-Desktop-IDE).

+* When I run `igblast()` it takes too long.
+What can I do?

+It is normal that the first `igblast()` call is slow.
+This function is a wrapper that relies on conda environments that are built during the first time you use it.
+After the environments are created, reusing the function will be faster since the environments are already built.

 ## Code of Conduct